 One piece of good news is that pharmaceutical students now learn about natural health products and supplements in their training, so in the future, pharmacists should be better equipped to make recommendations and provide precautions about the safe use of these products and interactions with other medications.
 Unfortunately, some doctors and other healthcare professionals might still be dismissive about alternative health products, leaving people frustrated and poorly informed.

 Bottom Line on Regulation and Natural Health Supplements

-In the case of Vitamin B12, for example, we know that this vitamin is a critical nutrient for cell division, the maintenance of healthy nerve cells and the prevention of a specific type of anemia, and because it’s found only in animal products, vegans and some vegetarians may need a B12 supplement to stay healthy.
+In the case of vitamin B12, for example, we know that this vitamin is a critical nutrient for cell division, the maintenance of healthy nerve cells and the prevention of a specific type of anemia.
+Since it’s found only in animal products, vegans and some vegetarians may need a B12 supplement to stay healthy.
 But as that recent study on the risks of B12 supplements shows, our knowledge about the safety of supplements and other natural health products is always evolving.
 More is not always better, and dose is important.
-And just because a product is “natural,” doesn’t make it safe.
+And just because a product is “natural”, doesn’t make it safe.
 Anthrax, mercury and tobacco are all very much “natural” items and we know they’re not so great for us!

 We should continue to push the government for regulations on natural health products, and continue to stay informed.
 To me, this means not taking the safety or effectiveness of any specific product for granted so we can continue to maximize the benefits of natural health products, while minimizing any risks.